zhesun-0209/PV-Forecasting/README.md

 # For Colab: Install cuML for full GPU support
 python install_cuml_colab.py

-# Run all 284 experiments with GPU
+# Run experiments with CUDA-enabled Python wrapper
+/tmp/python_with_cuda.sh run_all_experiments.py

+# OR if cuML fails, use regular Python (6/8 models still use GPU)
-python run_colab.py
+python run_all_experiments.py
-# OR: python run_all_experiments.py (if cuML setup fails, auto fallback to CPU)
 ```

 **GPU Acceleration:**